sonelrubin/dynamics-365-contact-center/contact-center/administer/configure-copilot-features.md

 For agents to be able to use the copilot features, you need to enable the copilot features in [agent experience profiles](/dynamics365/customer-service/administer/add-profile-default?context=/dynamics365/contact-center/administer-context).
 By default, agents added to the out-of-the-box agent experience profiles can use the Copilot features.

-If you'd like to limit the features that agents can use, you can create a custom agent experience profile and enable the required features.
+You can create a custom agent experience profile and enable the required features to limit the features agents can use.
 You can then [assign the custom profile to the agents](/dynamics365/customer-service/administer/add-profile-default?context=/dynamics365/contact-center/administer-context).

 Perform the following steps to add the Copilot features to an agent experience profile: